The Museum Lübbenau in the Spreewald

 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options here.
 Rent a motorhome or a camper near you here.
 Or would you prefer to stay overnight in a roof tent on the car?
 Also the overnight stay in camping tents is possible.

 - There are a few campsites in the Spreewald.
 We recommend Spreewald-Natur-Camping "Am Schlosspark", castle district 20, 03222 Lübbenau/Spreewald.
 There you can after a day trip in a Dutch Oven or on the portable grill or maybe on a campfire .
-Dutch oven accessories can be found here.
+You can also find Dutch oven accessories can be found here.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

-- You want to know where you can stay overnight in Germany can and are you looking for parking spaces and campsites?
+- You want to know where you can stay overnight in Germany and are looking for parking spaces and campsites?
 You can find information about this under this link.

 - Why is a folding e-bike useful when camping?